-Habitat categorisations were based on the presence/absence of preferred koala food trees rather than "the 15% rule" proposed by SEPP 44.
+In summary, habitat categorisations used in this plan (Table 3) are based on the presence/absence of preferred koala food trees and their geomorphological location within the landscape.
 To this end the terms "Primary", and "Secondary" koala food tree species as used in the following definitions are based on the mathematical models and associated definitions of Phillips (2000b) and are thus consistent with terminology used in the approved Recovery Plan for the Koala (DECC 2008).
-Ongoing analyses of koala activity data from low nutrient substrates (Phillips and Allen 2014) has recently established the basis for further partitioning of Secondary (Class